Optimized measurement geometries

 - Polymers and plastics: identification of crystalline phases and polymorphs, as well as of filler materials by WAXS (wide-angle X-ray scattering).

 - Liquid crystals: identification of thermotropic and lyotropic liquid crystalline phases (mesophases).
 In surfactant systems by low-angle diffraction measurements, for example.

 XRD solutions for phase ID

-Malvern Panalytical's Empyrean and X'Pert³ Powder X-ray diffraction systems with their vertical goniometer platforms are well suited for phase identification in powders, thin films, solids and suspensions.
+Malvern Panalytical's Empyrean X-ray diffraction system with vertical goniometer platforms are well suited for phase identification in powders, thin films, solids and suspensions.
 These multi-purpose instruments are predominantly used in research environments.
 High-throughput polymorph screening on a well plate is also supported.